townie/fredrikaverpil.github.io/_posts/2016-04-27-systemd-and-resource-limits.md

 limits in the systemd service itself.

-Here's an example systemd script, that I use for running the Tractor blade service, which relies on that the network is up and that autofs is running so that it can successfully log to a mounted server share - and which now also sets the `nofile` and `nproc` limits:
+Here's an example systemd script, that I use for running the Tractor blade service with user `farmer`, which relies on that the network is up and that autofs is running so that it can successfully log to a mounted server share - and which now also sets the `nofile` and `nproc` limits:

 ```
 [Unit]